CdFerneding/PokeWars/Gamedesign.md

 #### RTS Elements:
 Classic RTS mechanics like: unit selection and moving, building infrastructure and fighting strategy.
 #### Game Story:
+Total Extinction of the legendary native birds, and their lineage, while not being eliminated by their children.
+Save your berries and friends from being annihilated.

 ### Stats